Why Vinyl Records Are Still Outselling CDs in 2024

 4. Is vinyl just a passing trend?

-5. Can vinyl replace streaming regarding convenience?
+5. Can vinyl replace streaming in terms of convenience?